bitsgalore/contextactions/readme.md

 ![](./exif-output.png)

+## Adding new scripts

+The easiest way is to copy one of the existing scripts and modify it to your needs.
+Note that scripts must be executable to work.
+You can do this with `chmod`, e.g.:

+    chmod a+x newscript.sh

 ## More information

 [Adding Right Click context actions to Caja](http://www.ethanjoachimeldridge.info/tech-blog/caja-exifstrip-context-action) (note: I couldn't make the example this post gives work; it seems that the `$CAJA_SCRIPT_SELECTED_FILE_PATHS` isn't recognised).